atom36942123/atom/README.md

 10. any application has two major part - backend/frontend. backend is something that takes time and involves complexity. atom is written to simplify backend development which is common across any product. with atom, anyone can deploy ~50% of the backend in ~2 weeks.

 # atom features
-below are the generic modules that are already built in atom that can be used directly while building any application. below modules are fully developed with rigourus testing which can save a lot of time while building any new application. using atom, any application be configured in a week. after that, further development can be continud without any restriction.
+below are the generic modules that are already built in atom that can be used directly while building any application. below modules are fully developed with rigourus testing which can save a lot of time while building any new application. using atom, any application be configured in a week. after that, further development can be continued without any restriction.

 1. signup username
 2. login with password - username,email,mobile